thindil/steamsky/bin/doc/MODDING.md

 - Each item starts with tag `item`.
 - Attribute `index` is the item index (it can be a number or text) and must be unique.
 This value is used in ships and recipes data entries.
-- Optional attribute `action`: what to do with this item.
+- Optional attribute `action`: What to do with this item.
 Possible values
   are: "add" (add this item, default option), "remove" (remove this item) or "update" (update selected item).
-- `name` attribute: name of item displayed in various places (cargo info, crafting, etc.)
+- `name` attribute: Name of item displayed in various places (cargo info, crafting, etc.)
-- Attribute `weight`: weight of one item in kilograms
+- Attribute `weight`: Weight of one item in kilograms
-- Attribute `type`: item type of item (from *game.dat* file, entry *ItemsTypes*)
+- Attribute `type`: Item type of item (from *game.dat* file, entry *ItemsTypes*)
 - Attribute `showtype`: optional attribute.
 If you want to show item type in game (for example in cargo or in trade screen) different than item type